-Today, I had to reinstall my Ubuntu server where I regularly test different applications.
+Today, I had to reinstall my Ubuntu server that I use often to test different applications.
 My Ubuntu server has over 200 GB data, and I don’t want to lose it.
 I can transfer those data via scp, or setup NFS, FTP to copy files, but I am pretty sure it would take hours to transfer such big files.
 While searching for an alternative method, I came across the following method.
 We can quickly transfer large files between between two systems over Network using netcat, tar, and pv commands in any GNU/Linux and Unix-like operating systems.
 Unlike other methods, I find it very fast and quick.
 For those who don’t know, Netcat is a simple Unix utility which reads and writes data across network connections using TCP or UDP protocol. tar is a commandline archiving tool, and pv, stands for pipe viewer, is used to monitor the progress of data.

 Now, allow me to show you how to transfer large files quickly between two Linux systems.
 It’s not as difficult as you think.
 Read on.

 Quickly Transfer Large Files Over Network Between Two Systems In GNU/Linux

 Make sure you have installed “netcat” and “pv” utilities on your systems.
 If they are not installed already, you can install them as shown below.
 The “tar” package is available by default on most Linux systems, so you don’t have to install it.

 On Arch Linux and its derivatives: